What does RE look like at St Bernadette’s’

 As part of our learning and understanding, we have special celebration days throughout the year that we love to celebrate and share.
 Traditionally, we celebrate the feast of St Bernadette.
 It is important that our children learn about her life and the sacrifices that she made.
 Our new Reception children receive a St Bernadette medal, prayer card and treats are a bonus at the end of the day

-At St Bernadette’s, we have predominately followed the ‘Come and See’ Religious Education Programme in line with guidance from the Lancaster Diocese.
-However, from 2023-2024 we are beginning to introduce the new RE Directory.
-EYFS, Year 1 and Year 3 are the first classes to be introduced to the new RE Directory, following 'The Vine and The Branches' in line with guidance from the Lancaster Diocese.
-In 2024-2025, Year 2 and Year 4 will start the new curriculum.
-Finally, in 2025-2026, Year 5 and Year 6 will follow the new objectives.
-Until the new RE Directory is introduced, classes will continue to follow 'Come and See'.
+At St Bernadette’s, we have previously predominately followed the ‘Come and See’ Religious Education Programme in line with guidance from the Lancaster Diocese.
+However, since 2023-2024 we have been introducing the new RE Directory.
+EYFS, Years 1, 2, 3 and 4 have been introduced to the new RE Directory, following 'The Vine and The Branches' in line with guidance from the Lancaster Diocese.
+In 2025-2026, Year 5 and Year 6 will follow the new objectives.
+Until the new RE Directory is introduced, these classes will continue to follow 'Come and See'.
 Both curriculums make learning about our faith lively, interactive and relevant.

 https://sacredheartschool-gorton.org.uk/wp-content/uploads/2020/01/2134_1.jpg Home - V&B